Best fit: repeatable drafting, summaries, documentation prep, and other low-risk first-pass work with a clear reviewer.

 Practical caution: judge the product by hours saved after review and correction, not by how quickly it can generate an impressive-looking draft.

-Use the pricing page for the deeper value lens.
-This review page is about fit and boundaries first.
+Go to the pricing page for the deeper value lens.
+The review stays focused on fit and boundaries first.

 Sintra versus a virtual assistant: the honest dividing line